 - How much do you plan to use it?

 - Where do you plan to bring it?

 - What do you plan to put inside it?

 Once you’ve answered those questions, the decision is easy.
 If you plan to use your water bottle every day and bring it with you everywhere, the YETI is the better choice.

 If you only need the water bottle a couple of times a week or while you’re running errands, the TAL water bottle may be the better choice depending on the size of your car’s cup holder.

 Considering the common broken lid problem with the TAL bottle, and the fact that people are having a tough time tracking down replacements, the YETI is the superior cup for adventures, camping, fishing, boating, and all outdoor activities.

-Several owners reported that the TAL bottle became useless after the lid broke.
+The TAL bottle becomes useless if the lid breaks.
 The only advantage of the TAL is it comes with an easy-carry loop, however, it’s easy and cheap to buy a carabiner clip for your YETI cup.

 A carabiner clip is more durable, secure, and better for hooking onto a backpack on hikes than the easy-carry loop anyway.